archit120/JuliaOpenCVBindingGenerator/README.md

 This WIP repo has the code for an OpenCV module that automatically generates binding information.

-The package folder contains a dummy Julia package
+The package folder contains a dummy Julia package.

 The src2 folder containts all the auto-generation related files.
 The structure inside src2 is
  - autogen_{cpp, jl}: auto-generated C++/Julia files